MEDICAL TERMINOLOGY (INDEPENDENT COURSE)

 PA 500 — Specialty Medicine II (4 credits)

-A continuation of Specialty Medicine I with topics such as emergency medicine, surgery, cardiology II, orthopedics, and OSCEs.
+A continuation of Specialty Medicine I with topics such as emergency medicine, general surgery, cardiology II, orthopedics, and OSCEs.

 PA 510 — Research Methodology (2 credits)

 Students are taught the basic methodologies related to research and how to critically evaluate medical literature.
 Students will also learn the basic principles of evidence-based medicine and how to utilize current medical research to justify the treatment of medical conditions.
+Students also learn about Health care Policies and PA Practice.

 Professional (Clinical) Phase